Culture of Scotland: Sports

-Scotland competes in sporting events such as the FIFA World Cup.
+The Scotland national football team competes in sporting events such as the FIFA World Cup, UEFA European Championship and UEFA Nations League.
 Scotland does not compete in the Olympic Games independently however, and in athletics, Scotland has competed for the Celtic Cup, against teams from Wales and Ireland, since the inaugural event in 2006.
+The country does, however, compete separately in the Commonwealth Games, one of only six countries who have competed in every games since its inception in 1930.
+Scotland has hosted the Commonwealth Games on three occasions, twice in Edinburgh and once in Glasgow, with the upcoming 2026 Commonwealth Games set to be hosted once again in Glasgow.

+The country also has its own national rugby team which competes in the Rugby World Cup and the Six Nations Championship annually.
 Scotland is the "Home of Golf", and is well known for its courses.
 As well as its world-famous Highland Games (athletic competitions), it is also the home of curling, and shinty, a stick game similar to Ireland's hurling.

+Other national teams representing Scotland in sport including the national badminton team, the national netball team and the national volleyball team.
 Scotland has 4 professional ice hockey teams that compete in the Elite Ice Hockey League.
-Scottish cricket is a minority game.
+Scottish cricket is a minority game, with the country represented by the national cricket team who have competed in the Cricket World Cup three times.